ngshaohui/pyclara/[WIP] version_control.md

 The gist of how `git` works for version control is:

 1. Take a snapshot of data in a file at any time
-2. Check the difference of current snapshot against older snapshots
+2. Check the difference of data between any 2 snapshots
-3. Revert data back to an older snapshot
-4. Change data from an older snapshot to a newer snapshot
+3. Restore data from any of the snapshots taken

 This is achieved by saving the snapshots locally in a folder `.git/` on your system.